jorgebucaran/superfine/README.md

 import { h, patch } from "ultradom"
 ```

 Don't want to set up a build environment?
 Download Ultradom from a CDN like [unpkg.com](https://unpkg.com/ultradom) and it will be globally available through the <samp>window.ultradom</samp> object.
-We support all ES5-compliant browsers, including IE 10 and above.
+Ultradom supports ES5-compliant browsers, including IE 10.

 ```html
 <script src="https://unpkg.com/ultradom"></script>